Click here to see of photo gallery of the mountain lion’s capture.

-Officials sent out a reverse-911 call to alert neighbors to mountain lion’s presence.
+Officials sent out reverse notification calls through the 9-1-1 system to alert neighbors to mountain lion’s presence.

 Authorities had been concerned that the big cat might be old or sick, and therefore a threat to humans and pets in the area, said Lt.
 Paul McCaffrey.

 One indication of that, McCaffrey said, was the fact that the animal has not tried to jump the 5-foot chain-link fence between the home and the golf course, something a healthy mountain lion could easily do.